 Nearly every home gym in the world features dumbbells.
 The issue for most is that they take up a lot of space and they’re expensive.
 In this guide, we’re going to solve one of those problems by showing you how to make DIY Concrete Dumbbells for less than $20.
 With the proper creativity, you could get these above 150 LB or as low as 5 LB and do it cheaply.

-Dumbbells are an essential part of a home gym.
-They’re incredibly versatile and can be used for many obvious exercises like bench press, curls, and shoulder press, but also lunges, goblet squats, and more.
+Dumbbells are an essential part of the best home gyms and need as part of the best home gym equipment.
+They’re incredibly versatile and can be used for many obvious exercises like using the best weight benches for bench press, curls, and shoulder press, but also lunges, goblet squats, and more.
 Dumbbells, however, are expensive.
 So, I want to show you how you can make a full set of dumbbells by following our do-it-yourself dumbbell guide and using some cheap concrete.
 With patience and attention to detail, you can create concrete dumbbells that rival the real thing.

 The origin of dumbbells are believed to have come from ancient Greece and were called ‘halteres.’
 Halteres were used by Spartan athletes and were most often made of either stone or metal.

 These were the materials available, so it’s what was used.

 In the same vein, if 2000 years ago stone was good enough for the Spartan athletes training for their lives in colosseums, that it will still work great in our humble garage gyms today.

 Now let's set aside the history of dumbbells for a moment.
 For commercial dumbbells, you usually pay somewhere in the neighborhood of $1.50-2.00 per pound of weight.
 This means that for one set of 45lb dumbbells you can expect to pay upwards of $150 not including shipping for a pair.

 In contrast, a 60 LB bag of high-strength concrete costs just over $6, can be bought at any hardware store and only requires water and some sweat equity to use.